c-grimshaw/c-grimshaw.github.io/content/writing/technical/go-primer.md

 draft: false
 ---

+Concurrency-- managing multiple threads of execution-- is a difficult thing to get right.

+The wild west of concurrent execution is a stark departure from the well-trodden path of sequential programming, and can quickly introduce errors.
-Concurrent programming is a difficult thing to get right, and I think that fact prevents some programmers from playing with it.
-And I think that's unfortunate.
+I think this added complexity prevents some programmers from messing around with it.

+...And I think that's unfortunate, because suckin' at something is the first step to being sorta good at something [^1] .

-With that said, I'm not familiar with an easier programming language to broach this subject than Go.
-It's an objectively simple language [^1] and most C / Python programmers will find it easy to read.
-More importantly, some of the spectacular language features will help explain things clearly.
+With that said, I'm not familiar with a better programming language to broach this subject than Go.
+Objectively, it's a simple language [^2] and most programmers will find it easy to read.
+More importantly, some of the spectacular language features will explain concurrent execution clearly.

-We're going to try and model a contrived military activity using normal (synchronous) coding practices, exploring some Go syntax as we progress, and we'll see how far it takes us.
-When we run into issues, we're going to introduce concurrency, and evaluate the outcome.
+Using a practical example, we're going to try and model a contrived military activity using normal (synchronous) coding practices, exploring some Go syntax as we progress, and we'll see how far it takes us.
+Then, when we run into issues, we'll introduce concurrency, and evaluate the outcome.

 Let's get underway!